drmacro/wordinator/README.md

 The XSLT file `xsl/html2docx/baseProcessing.xsl` does most of the work of generating SWPX from HTML and it also serves to demonstrate how to generate SWPX if you want to implement direct generation from some other XML format.

+If you are generating SWPX files be sure to validate them against the simplewpml.rng grammar.
+One easy way to do this is to use Oxygen to associate the RNG with the the SWPX file using the Document -> Schema -> Associate Schema menu.

 ### Customizing the HTML-to-SWPX Transforms

 The module `xsl/html2docx/get-style-name.xsl` implements the default mapping from HTML elements to style names.
 It uses a variable that is a map from @class attribute values to Word style names: